 Below is the initial screen after clicking on a View.

-As per instructions, simply click one of the two buttons to kick off the Analysis type, at any time, swap between the modes, at any time.
+As per instructions, simply click one of the two buttons to kick off the Analysis type, at any time, swap between the modes to suit your needs.

-Clicking on the Show Individual Discoveries button, kicks off loading a Grid/Tab per Discovery in the selected View as below.
-The first tab is a Discovery on a remote Probe.
+Clicking on the Show Individual Discoveries button kicks offloading a Grid/Tab per Discovery in the selected View as below.
+The first tab is a Discovery on a remote Probe, as indicated by the Probe icon.

-By clicking on the second tab a Discovery from a local Probe is shown.
+By clicking on the second tab a Discovery from a local Probe is shown, as indicated by the text “Local Server”.

 Since this is a complex process involving Discoveries from Distributed Probes and Local Systems, status indicators show progress per Discovery.